-In our experience, jet lag can really hinder the first days of your new adventure.
-We have spent days upon days living with no sleep, trying to enjoy ourselves in a new country, but failing miserably.
+All of these symptoms can be lessoned, mitigated or avoided all together by preparing for jet lag properly.
+In the past, we have spent days upon days living with no sleep, trying to enjoy ourselves in a new country, but failing miserably.
 We have also arrived at a destination 8 hours ahead of our normal time zone with no jet lag at all -- a miracle!
-Through trial and error, we have found several ways to help overcome, minimize or even avoid jet-lag all together with our kids.
+Through trial and error, we have found 5 of the best ways to help overcome jet-lag in kids.

-Here are our Top 5 Ways to Overcome Jetlag
+Here are the Best Ways to Overcome Jetlag in Babies and Toddlers

 3) Keep the routine.
 We are all about an evening routine.
 While we are open to changing it occasionally, our kids are used to dinner, bath, then heading toward their bed at 7pm.
 So, why would we change it for a flight?
 On a West to East long haul, we typically wait for the dinner service, then "bathe" them with body wipes, put everyone in PJs, set up their beds and put them to sleep.
 On an East to West, we keep our typical nap routine during flight.

-If you still find yourself in the throws of jet lag with kids in tow, here are a couple ways to help push through.
+If you still find yourself in the throws of jet lag kids, here are several ways to help.

 Keep the lights dim or off for middle of the night wakings